Are you concerned about premature ageing?

-Certainly, Vitamin C sure can hold its own in the field of anti-ageing and should take its rightful place as an equally essential skin vitamin.
+We believe it should take its rightful place as an essential skin vitamin.

-But why is it that Vitamin c deserves all this glory, you ask?
+But why does Vitamin C deserve all this glory, you ask?

-Environmental pollutants such as radiation, sunlight, cancer-causing free radicals, and smoke break down collagen; stressing your skin and accelerating the ageing process.
+Environmental pollutants such as radiation, sunlight, cancer-causing free radicals, and smoke break down collagen, stressing your skin and accelerating ageing.

-Vitamin C is a chemical that occurs naturally in your skin – mostly in the epidermis, with a small amount in the dermis – and its role in skin biology is well-documented.
+Vitamin C is a chemical that occurs naturally in your skin – mainly in the epidermis, with a small amount in the dermis – and its role in skin biology is well-documented.

-It is a water-soluble antioxidant, proven in studies to stimulate collagen synthesis, encourage the formation of the barrier, heal wounds, lighten skin, and treat hyperpigmentation.
+It is a water-soluble antioxidant proven in studies to stimulate collagen synthesis, encourage barrier formation, heal wounds, lighten skin, and treat hyperpigmentation.

-There are around 8 different forms of Vitamin C used in cosmetics.
-There’s a lot of information about how the different versions work, how much to use, what kind of formula is required to deliver the ingredient, and so forth.
+There are around eight different forms of Vitamin C used in cosmetics.
+There’s a lot of information about how the different versions work, how much to use, what formula is required to deliver the ingredients, etc.

 Whilst there are several different types of Vitamin C used in skincare, Ascorbic Acid – also referred to as L-Ascorbic Acid on an ingredient list – has the most scientific research behind it, as the only form that your body can actually recognise and utilise right away.

-It is stable at a pH of less than 3.5 in an aqueous solution, and it’s stable in anhydrous systems.
+It is stable at a pH of less than 3.5 in an aqueous solution and anhydrous systems.